StarDust130/firebase_todo/README.md

-# 🔥🚀 Firebase CRUD Todo App with Next.js, Tailwind CSS, and Authentication
+# 🔥🚀 Firebase Todo App 📝

 A sleek and efficient Todo application built with JavaScript, React, Next.js, Tailwind CSS, and Firebase.
 This project incorporates GitHub, Google, and Email authentication methods to provide a seamless user experience.